 Section 8.
 In the event that an officer must resign their office, an election shall be held to elect a new officer.
 Nominations shall be made from the floor at the first general meeting following the resignation of the officer.
 The election will be held at the first general meeting following nominations.
 Majority of the votes cast will determine the new officer.
 The President shall have the power to make temporary appointments to her/his discretion until a meeting can be held.

 Section 9.
 If an office is not filled, the President has the ability to appoint members to any unfilled office subject to approval of the Executive Committee until an election can be held.
 The duties of any office not filled through either election or appointment shall be divided among the existing officers.

 Section 1.
 If any officer fails to fulfill the duties of their office, is absent from three consecutive general and/or executive meetings, misappropriates or misuses chapter funds, or fails to uphold the responsibilities of membership, they may be removed as follows:

-A. A special meeting of the chapter must be called to discuss the problem.
+- A special meeting of the chapter must be called to discuss the problem.
 The officer in question must be invited to attend this meeting.

-B. A vote of three-fourths of a general meeting is sufficient to remove an officer from office.
+- A vote of three-fourths of a general meeting is sufficient to remove an officer from office.